at15/jepsen/ceph/README.md

 # ceph

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to test ceph with Jepsen

 ## Usage

-FIXME
+TODO

 ## License